Treehouse of Horror IV: Production

-The second segment, "Terror at 5 1/2 Feet", was written by Oakley and Weinstein.
-It was inspired by an episode of The Twilight Zone called "Nightmare at 20,000 Feet", in which William Shatner's character is inside an airplane watching a gremlin tear apart the wing.
+"Terror at 5 1/2 Feet" was written by Oakley and Weinstein.
+It was inspired by The Twilight Zone episode "Nightmare at 20,000 Feet", in which William Shatner's character is inside an airplane watching a gremlin tear apart the wing.
 Silverman watched the episode to get inspiration for Bart's facial expressions.
 Oakley said there was a lot of work put into the design of the gremlin in "Terror at 5 1/2 Feet" to make him scary "within The Simpsons universe".
-Mirkin said he felt the gremlin was well-done because he looked scary and "yet it looks like a completely organic Simpsons character". Üter, a character from Germany, makes his first appearance on the show in this segment; he was conceived as a one-time joke, but reappeared in later episodes because Mirkin felt he was "such a perfect stereotype".
+Mirkin said he felt the gremlin was well-done because he looked scary and "yet it looks like a completely organic Simpsons character". Üter, a German exchange student, makes his first appearance in this segment; he was conceived as a one-time joke, but reappeared in later episodes because Mirkin felt he was "such a perfect stereotype".

-The third segment, "Bart Simpson's Dracula", was written by Canterbury.
-It is based on Francis Ford Coppola's film Bram Stoker's Dracula.
-Mirkin was a big fan of the film and pushed for a segment about vampires inspired by the movie.
+"Bart Simpson's Dracula" was written by Canterbury and based on Francis Ford Coppola's film Bram Stoker's Dracula.
+Mirkin was a big fan of the film and pushed for a segment inspired by it.
 He liked the final result and felt Mr. Burns was perfect in the role of Dracula.
 Dracula and his castle were designed by Silverman.
 Mirkin, a "big" Peanuts fan, came up with the idea for the ending of "Bart Simpson's Dracula".

 Cultural references

-The wrap-around segments are a reference to Rod Serling's television series Night Gallery.
-The paintings seen in these segments are parodies of well-known works, including The Scream, The Son of Man, The Death of Marat, The Persistence of Memory, Three Musicians and Ascending and Descending, all featuring members of the Simpson family.
+The wrap-around segments are a reference to Rod Serling's Night Gallery.
+The paintings seen in these segments are parodies of well-known works, including van Gogh's Self-Portrait, September 1889, Munch's The Scream, Magritte's The Son of Man, David's The Death of Marat, Dalí's The Persistence of Memory, Picasso's Three Musicians, and Escher's Ascending and Descending, all featuring members of the Simpson family.
+(The last painting, shown before "Bart Simpson's Dracula", is Dogs Playing Poker.)
+Marge says that the following episode is scary, and that maybe viewers should listen to the War of the Worlds broadcast instead.